Newest Chapters

 Tanshi was told to wait on the street outside the restaurant.
 While waiting at the appointed place, Tanshi had met Emperor Renzong.

-“The Emperor seemed strangely innocent,” Tanshi said, smiling as he remembered the young Emperor eating his red bean cake.
+“The Emperor seemed strangely innocent,” Tanshi said, smiling as he remembered the young emperor eating his red bean cake.

 To the salt smugglers, Rai Ingyō was public enemy number one.
-Even though the Emperor was a likable young man, Rai Ingyō was his subordinate and working under his orders.
+Even though the emperor was a likable young man, Rai Ingyō was his subordinate and working under his orders.
 Tanshi thought that he was too young and naïve to be behind any of Rai Ingyō’s plots.

 While Tanshi had waited on the street, Ri Chū blended in with the merchants in the city and sneaked into Rai Ingyō’s estate to get information.
 Perhaps this was reckless, but Ri Chū was capable of infiltration of this kind.
 Ri Chū was a natural chameleon who always looked like he belonged where he was.